 The Project will have no negative impact or consequence to local plans.
-No local plans specifically mention the Project site, nor refer to this specific site as an area of importance or priority for agricultural or open space preservation, or another specific land use plan.
-While this site does contain prime agricultural soil, this site is not actively farmed and has not been utilized for farm activity in over 20 years.
+No local plans specifically mention this site, nor refer to this site as an area of importance or priority for agricultural or open space preservation.
+While the site is currently farmed, the landowner has stated that the soil has become less productive over time.

 Furthermore, the installation of a solar facility will not permanently alter the agricultural soils in a negative way and will not prohibit future agriculture use on the site, unlike other more permanent uses.
-The site is currently not used for the production of crops, livestock, or other agricultural purposes.
-The site is currently utilized as a space for a private recreational golf driving range.
-The site is private property, developed by the same landowner who desires a different use.
+During the useful life of the Project, the agricultural soil on the site will be given time to rest, which ultimately will benefit long-term agriculture in the Town.
 The project will not impact the Town's Right to Farm Law.
 This purpose of this law is to protect farming by preventing farm activity in the Town from being deemed a nuisance.